DV

 What is the difference between QYLD and XYLD?

-QYLD (Global X Nasdaq 100 Covered Call ETF) tracks NASDAQ 100 with a covered call strategy, while XYLD (Global X S&P 500 Covered Call ETF) tracks S&P 500 Index with a covered call approach.
+QYLD (Global X Nasdaq 100 Covered Call ETF) tracks NASDAQ 100 with a covered call approach, while XYLD (Global X S&P 500 Covered Call ETF) tracks S&P 500 Index with a covered call approach.
 They are issued by Global X and Global X respectively.

 Can I hold both QYLD and XYLD?